soulehshaikh99/create-vue-electron-app/README.md

 // code.
 You can also put them in separate files and require them here.
 ```

-**9) Move all dependencies to devDependencies as they are not needed in production build.
+**9) Move core-js and vue dependencies  to devDependencies as they are not needed in production build.
 Your devDependencies section should look like this**

 ```json